sequelize/website/versioned_docs/version-6.x.x/getting-started.md

 ## Logging

-By default, Sequelize will log every SQL query to console.
-To customize this behavior, use the `logging` option (defaults to `console.log`) and define the function that gets executed every time Sequelize would log something.
-By default, only the first log parameter of log function call is displayed.
-For example, for query logging the first parameter is the raw query and the second is the Sequelize object.
+By default, Sequelize will log every SQL query to the console.
+To customize this behavior, define a different function in the `logging` option, which defaults to `console.log`.

-Common useful values for `logging`:
+By using a different value for `logging` as follows, you can either return only the first or all function call parameters, e.g. the query and the Sequelize object:

 ```js
 const sequelize = new Sequelize('sqlite::memory:', {